ThomasAlxDmy/sidekiq-resque_status/README.md

 ### Personalize your worker:

-To add Sidekiq worker to your resque web-ui you just need inherit your worker class with SidekiqWorkerWithStatus
+To add Sidekiq worker to your resque web-ui you just need to inherit your worker class with SidekiqWorkerWithStatus

 		class SleepingJob < SidekiqWorkerWithStatus
 		  def perform(*args)